-HCG is a freeze-dried preparation of chorionic gonadotropin (Human Chorionic Gonadotropin-hCG) for intramuscular administration after reconstution.
-When reconstituted with the accompanying sterile diluent each single dose vial contains 10,000 I.U. chorionic gonadotrophin (equivalent to 10,000 USP units chorionic gonadotropin) and 10mg mannitol with mono- and disodium phosphate to adjust the pH of the solution.
+Chorulon® HCG is a freeze-dried preparation of Human Chorionic Gonadotropin (HCG) for intramuscular administration after reconstitution.
+When reconstituted with the accompanying sterile diluent each single dose vial contains 10,000 I.U. chorionic gonadotrophin (equivalent to 10,000 USP units chorionic gonadotropin) and 10 mg mannitol with mono- and disodium phosphate to adjust the pH of the solution.

 - A secondary method of drug disposal is to remove the unwanted medication from any wrappers or containers and place it in a plastic bag with moist coffee grounds or cat litter.
 This can be disposed of in the regular garbage collection.